RSV Symptoms, Risks, and Helpful Prevention Tips for Families

 • Stay home when you are sick.

-Some parents, as part of a new trend to further protect their babies, are going as far as to place signs on their car seat and stroller asking someone to not touch their new infant.
-Available on many online stores including Etsy and Amazon, a typical sign might read: “Stop!
+In a growing trend aimed at providing extra protection for newborns, some parents are placing signs on their baby’s car seat or stroller asking others to not touch their infant.
+A typical sign might read: “Stop!
 I know I’m cute as can be but please do not touch little me.
 Thank you!” or “Wash Hands & No Kissing Please – Your Germs Are Too Big for Me.

-“The good news is that most infants and children overcome RSV infections without any long-term complications,” said Dr. O’Reilly.
+“The good news is that most infants and children overcome RSV infections without any short or long-term complications,” said Dr. Murphy.
+“And we can do more for those people who are at higher risk of developing more severe RSV infections to help prevent them.”

 baystate health's the beat monthly e-newsletter subscribe image